Omar-Alme/habit-tracker-ritual/README.md

 ### Visior goals:

-- As a visitor,
-- As a visitor,
+- As a visitor, I want to know main goal of the site, so I can know how to function it.
+- As a visitor, I want to be able to change the theme of the site, so I can adjust it to the time of the day for better vision.
-- As a visitor,
+- As a visitor, I want to simply add rituals, so I can track them.
-- As a visitor,
+- As a visitor, I want to simply name the rituals so I know what I'm tracking
+- As a visitor, I want to be able to track the completed rituals, so i can see what rituals i completed and what i need to complete
-- As a visitor,
+- As a visitor, I want to be able to remove rituals, incase i added one accidently.
-- As a visitor,
+-

 ## Features